d4nieldev/ADSS_Group_A/README.md

 Hope you will have fun,
 Inbar Tal Kfir and Rotem

-inside db:
+## DtaBase

+ - Transport Modul
-transport modul- there are 5 trucks all available for transportation, from several kind of models there are deliveris pending for transports there is one transport waiting to be activated
+   there are 5 trucks all available for transportation, from several kind of models there are deliveris pending for transports there is one transport waiting to be activated

+ - Employee Modul
+   6 branches: 0 - SuperBranch of manager and drivers, 1 - Beer-Sheva , 2 - Tel-Aviv , 3 - Yafo , 4 - Eilat , 5-Haifa
+   80 employees with the id's 201-280
+   12 drivers with the id's 101-112
+   Each branch have a morning and an evning shifts from 04-06-2023 till 10-06-2023 (include) All the shifts on dates from 04-06-2023 till 06-06-2023 were approved by the HR manager The shifts on the date 07-06-2023 were not approved yet by the HR manager, but have constraints for employees.

+## Tools

+- **junit-4.13.2** for the tests
+- **sqlite-jdbc-3.41.2.1** for the database